Last Updated on January 4, 2021 by Jack Sanders

 Features and Specifications

-- Removable dual-density ultimate shock-absorption insert to ease impact on knees.
+- Removable dual-density ultimate shock-absorption insert to ease the impact on knees.

 - Rich brown oil-tanned leather upper offers a little of style.